DannyBen/docker-fedora/README.md

-# Sandbox Arch Linux Image
+# Sandbox Fedora Image

-This is a base Fedora image, with a non-root user named `guest` and base packages installed.
+This is a base Fedora image, with a non-root user named `megatron` and base packages installed.

 ## Usage